Simran-210803/STUDENT-RECORD-API/README.md

 ## 🌐 **Live Demo**

 - **Backend (Render Hosted)**: [https://student-record-api-jp1a.onrender.com](https://student-record-api-jp1a.onrender.com)
-  *(This is your live API endpoint — you can test routes directly in Postman using this base URL)*
+  *(This is the live API endpoint — Routes can be directly in Postman using this base URL)*

 ---